I’ve always loved shopping in New England. From small boutiques to classic general stores, I find something I love wherever I go in New England.

 Thanks to my friend Naomi for mentioning these.
 She’s got other great suggestions on her list of Maine gift ideas.

 There are dozens of enticing cookbooks that have come out of New England over the last decades.
 While many of them are worthy contenders, one that I think would make an especially nice gift is this: the New England Soup Factory Cookbook.

 Because what is cozier and homier than making your own giant pot of steaming soup?
 Soup also tends to be an easier dish to make than some others, so you’re safe gifting this to an amateur cook.
 No matter which book you would choose, you will be providing the gift of countless wonderful nights of home-cooking.
 Amazing.

 The unofficial uniform of New England: a cozy, well-worn flannel that smells like campfires and autumn evenings.
 Flannel is a perfect gift for anyone.

-This gourmet Taste of New England basket
+A scrumptious Taste of New England basket

 A pair of solid, practical socks

 Socks are no longer the lame gift they were in your childhood.
 Especially when they’re made with the durability, warmth, and comfort of this Vermont sock company.
 Get your own Darn Tough socks here!

 Let your friend, family member, or loved one keep dreaming about New England all year long with a subscription to one of the leading print publications.
 Yankee Magazine is my pick.